NessieCircuits/Riotee_MSP430Fram/README.md

 ## Timing requirements

-The time from the falling edge of the CS line until the transmission of the first command byte must be at least 15us.
+The time from the falling edge of the CS line until the transmission of the first command byte must be at least 15us and at most 2.95ms.
 The time from the transmission of the last command byte to the transmission of the first data byte must be at least 25us.
 The time from the rising edge of the CS line until the next falling edge of the CS line must be at least 10us.